Author, Journalist, and CNN National Security Analyst

 Joshua Kosman has covered classical music for the San Francisco Chronicle since 1988, reviewing and reporting on the wealth of orchestral, operatic, chamber and contemporary music throughout the Bay Area.
 He holds degrees in music from Yale and UC Berkeley, and is a contributor to the New Grove Dictionary of Music & Musicians, 2nd Edition, and the New Grove Dictionary of Opera.
 He is a member of the Music Critics' Association of North America and a past winner of the ASCAP-Deems Taylor Award for music criticism, and his articles have won awards from the Society of Professional Journalists and the San Francisco Peninsula Press Club.
 In his spare time, he is the co-constructor of a weekly cryptic crossword puzzle in The Nation magazine, and has repeatedly placed among the top 20 contestants at the American Crossword Puzzle Tournament.

-Freelance writer and former Washington Post Bureau Chief
+Journalist and former Washington Post Bureau Chief

 “In high school I had an English teacher named Holly Weeks.
 She taught me to write in clear, straightforward prose, and she always kept us on our toes.
 One day a man with a bandanna over his face burst into her classroom, grabbed her purse, and bolted out the door.
 Rather than call the police, she ordered us to quickly write an account of exactly what had happened.
 She then confessed that the “robbery” had been staged and read aloud from our descriptions, which of course differed wildly in key details—how the man was dressed, what he had said on entering the room, and so on.
 It was a valuable lesson on the tricks of memory that served me well in my career as a journalist.
 More than 40 years later Holly and I still keep in touch.”